pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

 opportunities, I started implementing a few of the integer peephole rewrite that the script identified.
 Unfortunately, doing so led to the problem that the way we express these rewrites up to now is very imperative and verbose.
-Here's a snippet of RPython code that shows some rewrites for integer multiplication.
-You don't need to understand it, but basically it's in very imperative style and there's quite a lot of boilerplate.
+Here's a snippet of RPython code that shows some rewrites for integer multiplication (look at the comments to see what the different parts actually do).
+You don't need to understand the code in detail, but basically it's in very imperative style and there's quite a lot of boilerplate.

 .. __: /posts/2024/07/mining-jit-traces-missing-optimizations-z3.html